 Beneath each armpit, there is a small pouch with a light elastic top.
 These pockets aren't very big or secure, but they offer easy access to items you might not want to rummage through the larger pockets to find.
 We also like the symmetry of the front pocket placement.
 Each chest panel has a long pocket for water bottles with additional pockets on top of those.
 On dry days, we placed our smartphones and nutrition in these pockets.
 The scrunchy elastic closures kept our items safe and secure.
 Running parallel to each of the front railings is a zipper.
 Each zipper grants access to long, spacious front pockets.
 As previously mentioned, these pockets are water-resistant and can be a great home for your trekking poles.
 The small pill pocket inside the right breast pocket is great for stashing your keys, chapstick, or anything you want to keep super safe.

 The Pinnacle is on the pricier side for sure.
 Because it offers so many bells and whistles (literally), we find the higher price to be well worth it.
+If you aren't interested in a vest that offers so much, it'd be worth looking at a more minimalistic style.
+A maximalist-style hydration vest like this one might not be for everyone, but if it checks your boxes, we think you'll love it.
 This pack is durable, smartly designed, and has an excellent storage capacity.
-While it isn't a budget buy by any means, it is versatile enough to suit all of your running needs.

 Whether you're looking for a trail running sidekick, marathon mate, or a super smooth vest to bring with you on day hikes, the Nathan Pinnacle 12L is a great choice.
 The size options and soft body ensure a comfy fit, and the abundant pocket space is out of this world.
-If you don't mind shelling out a bit of extra cash in the name of comfort, we recommend the Pinnacle.
-With 15 easy-to-access pockets, an insulated hydration bladder, and surprisingly low weight, we think you'll love toting this pack on all of your adventures as much as we did.
+If you don't mind shelling out a bit of extra cash in the name of comfort, we recommend it.
+If you want a more budget-friendly buy, check out the Nathan TrailMix 7L instead.
+It doesn't hold quite as much, but it is a budget-friendly purchase that offers a huge bang for your buck.
+If you want a minimalist hydration pack, we love the Naked HC.
+It holds around a quarter of the capacity when compared to the Pinnacle, but sometimes you don't want to carry everything on your runs.
+For a vest that doesn't cover your back quite as completely, check out the Ultimate Direction Mountain Vesta 5.0 for a more contoured and smaller fit.